DylanMcDowell/CS100_mcdowell_martin-prin_assignment/README.md

 **CommandTree**

 This class is the base for the parsing tree.
 After the parsing, we will use this class to create the tree.
 This class will create each node and leave on our parsing tree.
-It will also prioritize semicolons to be higher on the tree than other CommandBases
+It will recursively run backwards through the tree, seperating the tree by connectors as selected by the parser.
+As a result, the first commands moving forward will execute first, as they will be at the bottom.
+The only exception to this is in scenarios using parentheses, where the block of code within the parentheses will be considered as a command until it is processed as one, where the outer parentheses will be removed and the CommandTree will recursively create a subtree from that block

 **CommandParse**

 This class will parse the command in order to create a parsing tree.
 Using the parse member function, CommandParse will output the command prompt, take the input, then pass back a vector of strings, with each word in it's own cell.
+Also, quotations, parentheses, and semicolons are all automatically given their own cell, and the hash symbol (#) will act as comments

 ## Prototyping and Research